atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/PRODUCTS_UPGRADE.md

     === "Bamboo"

-        ### Bamboo rolling upgrade
+        !!!warning "Bamboo and zero downtime upgrades"
-        Rolling upgrades are currently not supported for Bamboo DC.
+            Zero downtime upgrades for Bamboo server and Bamboo agents is currently not supported.